php-tui/php-tui/docs/content/docs/reference/colors/AnsiColor.md

 ---
 title:  Ansi Color
-description: ANSI Color
+description: All colors from the ANSI color table are supported (though some names are not exactly the same).
 ---
 ##  Ansi Color

 `PhpTui\Tui\Model\Color\AnsiColor`

 All colors from the ANSI color table are supported (though some names are not exactly the same).

 | Color Name     | Color                     | Foreground | Background |
 |----------------|---------------------------|------------|------------|